 So – since in competitive gaming every millisecond counts, should you just get a monitor with the highest refresh rate available?

 Or perhaps skip one generation for more noticeable improvements given that 360Hz feels considerably smoother than 144Hz?

-LG, BOE and AU Optronics have already announced 1080p 480Hz displays for 2022 (most likely the end of 2022 though) – should you wait for those models instead?
+AU Optronics has already announced 1080p 540Hz panels for 2023 – should you wait for those models instead?

 Here’s the deal: